Upside Immigration

 Overview

-• Designated Learning Institution (DLI): Acceptance letter from an approved institution
+• Designated Learning Institution (DLI): You must have an acceptance letter from an approved Canadian institution.

-• Proof of funds: Tuition, living expenses, and return transportation
+• Proof of funds: You must demonstrate that you can cover tuition, living expenses, and return transportation.

-• Post-Graduation Work Permit (PGWP): Potential eligibility for open work permit up to 3 years
+• Post-Graduation Work Permit (PGWP): Eligible graduates may qualify for an open work permit of up to three years, depending on their program and institution.

 Application Process